besure94/TravelApi.Solution/README.md

 Just like PUT requests, DELETE requests can only be made if the review was written by the person who wrote it.
 In other words, the author's name in the query must match the `author` property in the review.
 The `reviewId` property must match as well.

-For example, making a DELETE request such as `http://localhost:7245/api/reviews/{id}?author=Christopher` will successfully delete a review. as long as the id and author name match the values for the review's id and author properties.
+For example, making a DELETE request such as `http://localhost:7245/api/reviews/{id}?author=Christopher` will successfully delete a review, as long as the id and author name match the values for the review's id and author properties.

 ## Known Bugs